linux-system-roles/mssql/README.md

 ### Finishing AD Server Configuration

-1. After you execute the role to configure AD Server authentication, you must complete one of the following procedures to add AES128 and AES256 kerberos encryption types to the [mssql_ad_sql_user_name](#mssql_ad_sql_user_name) on AD Server.
+1. After you execute the role to configure AD Server authentication, you must complete one of the following procedures to add AES128 and AES256 kerberos encryption types to the [mssql_ad_sql_user](#mssql_ad_sql_user) on AD Server.

     * For the RSAT UI users, complete the following steps:
         1. Launch **Active Directory Users and Computers**